 • Dec.
 2003.
 Five nights, including the helicopter safari on New Year's day.

-The Maasai Mara abuts the Serengeti in Tanzania and is a wide expanse of open grasslands spread across long rolling hills.
+The Masai Mara abuts the Serengeti in Tanzania and is a wide expanse of open grasslands spread across long rolling hills.
 There are a number of rivers crossing the area and patches of trees and bush.

-We've visited the Mara on three occasions :
+We've visited the Mara on three occasions:

 • Dec.
 1994.
 Our very first game park, staying 2 nights at Keekerok Lodge.